jigx-com/jigx-docs-examples/docs/Actions/set-active-tab.md

 ## How to configure the action

 1. The action is configured under the `jigId` in the `jig.tabs` file.
-Give the action a unique name (`action identifier`) that will be used to reference the action in the tab's corresponding jig.&#x20;
+Give the action a unique name (`action identifier`) that will be used to reference the action in the tab's corresponding jig.
-2. In the corresponding jig configure the `action.execute-action` and specify the unique name (`action identifier`)  in the action property's value.&#x20;
+2. In the corresponding jig configure the `action.execute-action` and specify the unique name (`action identifier`)  in the action property's value.

 ## Examples and code snippets